tblaha/A15_SVV_Structures/README.md

 # A15_SVV_Structures

-Numerical tool for stress analysis of A320 aileron maximum loadcase.
+A numerical tool for a stress analysis of an A320 aileron maximum loadcase.